abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 A category is a collection of *objects* (we can think of them as *points*) and *morphisms* ( or *arrows*) that go from one object to another, where:
 1. Each object has to have the identity morphism.
-2. There should be a way to compose two morphisms with an appropriate type signature into a third one in a way that is *associative*.
+2. There should be a way to compose two morphisms with an appropriate type signature into a third one, in a way that is *associative*.

 This is it.